Frequently Asked Questions

 While all Global Impact Fellows do not develop and implement their own entrepreneurial ideas while volunteering with Unite For Sight, every fellow is engaged in Unite For Sight's commitment to create real change.
 All Global Impact Fellows provide support and assistance to local ophthalmologists and eye clinics in developing countries, fundraise to restore sight to blind patients living in extreme poverty, transport eyeglasses and medical supplies to eye clinics, and raise awareness in their home communities about the urgent problem of preventable blindness.

-Unite For Sight Global Impact Fellows typically work 8 hours/day for 5-6 days/week.
-Global Impact Fellows relax on days off, and many participate in cultural events and spend time getting to know the people in the community in which they are working.
+Volunteers typically work 8 hours/day for 5-6 days/week.
+Volunteers relax on days off, and many participate in cultural events and spend time getting to know the people in the community in which they are working.

 Unite For Sight's filmmaker and photographer volunteers document the voices of patients who receive sight-restoring eye care through Unite For Sight programs.
 The videos and photos promote awareness and information about global eye care needs and demonstrate the commitment and dedication of Unite For Sight's local partner eye doctors, who work tirelessly to provide eye care to those living in extreme poverty.